Examples of nonpolygonal limit shapes in i.i.d. first-passage percolation and infinite coexistence in spatial growth models: Introduction

-Given initial sites $x_{1},\ldots,x_{k}$, consider the set colonized by the $i$-th species: One says that $\mu$ \emph{admits coexistence of $k$ species} if for some choice of $x_{1},\ldots,x_{k}$, Coexistence of infinitely many species is defined similarly.
+Coexistence of infinitely many species is defined similarly.
 Notice that if $\mu$ has atoms and a site $x$ is colonized by species $i$, then the same will be true if we change the model by introducing an arbitrary tie-breaking rule governing the infections of sites which are reached simultaneously by more than one species.
 Thus, if coexistence of $k$ species holds in our model, then the same is true under any tie-breaking rule.

-In the past ten years, there have been many studies related to Richardson-type models, for instance in questions related to the asymptotic shape of infected regions \cite{Gouere, Pimentel} and to coexistence \cite{HP, GM, Hoffman1, Hoffman}.
+In the past ten years, there have been many studies related to Richardson-type models, for instance, in questions related to the asymptotic shape of infected regions~\cite{Gouere,Pimentel} and to coexistence~\cite{HP,GM,Hoffman1,Hoffman}.
 Pertaining to the latter, it is not known, even in simple examples, how many species can coexist.
-When $\mu$ is the exponential distribution, H\"{a}ggstr\"{o}m and Pemantle \cite{HP} proved coexistence of 2 species (see \cite{DH} for a review of recent results on Richardson models, focused on exponential passage times).
-Shortly thereafter, Garet and Marchand \cite{GM} and Hoffman \cite{Hoffman1} independently extended these results to prove coexistence of 2 species for a broad class of translation-invariant measures on $(0,\infty)^\mathbb{E}$, including some non-i.i.d. ones.
-Later, Hoffman \cite{Hoffman} demonstrated coexistence of $8$ species for a similarly broad class of measures by establishing a relation with the number of sides of the limit shape in the associated FPP.
-Using the same relation we obtain the following: \begin{thm} There exists $\mu\in\mathcal{M}$ (with atoms) which admits coexistence of infinitely many species.
-For each $k$ there exist non-atomic $\mu\in\mathcal{M}$ admitting coexistence of $k$ species. \end{thm}
+When $\mu$ is the exponential distribution, H\"{a}ggstr\"{o}m and Pemantle~\cite{HP} proved coexistence of 2 species (see~\cite{DH} for a review of recent results on Richardson models, focused on exponential passage times).
+Shortly thereafter, Garet and Marchand~\cite{GM} and Hoffman~\cite{Hoffman1} independently extended these results to prove coexistence of 2 species for a broad class of translation-invariant measures on $(0,\infty)^\mathbb{E}$, including some non-i.i.d. ones.
+Later, Hoffman~\cite{Hoffman} demonstrated coexistence of $8$ species for a similarly broad class of measures by establishing a relation with the number of sides of the limit shape in the associated FPP.
+Using the same relation we obtain the following theorem. \begin{theorem} There exists $\mu\in\mathcal{M}$ $($with atoms$)$ which admits coexistence of infinitely many species.
+For each $k$ there exist nonatomic $\mu\in\mathcal{M}$ admitting coexistence of $k$ species. \end{theorem}